Tony Blackman

-Anthony Lionel Blackman (6 April 1928 – 13 August 2024) was a British aviator who was Chief Test Pilot for Avro.
+Anthony Lionel Blackman (6 April 1928 – 13 August 2024) was a British aviator.
+He served as chief test pilot for Avro.

 Early life

-Blackman was the son of the radiologist Sydney Blackman (7 December 1898 – 1971) of Kensington Court, one of the principal developers of panoramic radiography in dentistry.
-He was the son of Polish emigrants educated at the Grocers' Company School (later known as Hackney Downs School).
-His parents Sydney and Lena Goodman had married in 1923 in Hackney.
-His sister Rita Mason (1925 – 25 March 2008) was a dental radiologist (oral and maxillofacial radiology), with her father at the Royal Dental Hospital, attending Henrietta Barnett School in Hampstead Garden Suburb.
-His father helped to find the British Society of Dental and Maxillo-facial Radiology.
+Blackman was the son of the radiologist Sydney Blackman (7 December 1898 – 1971) of Kensington Court, who was among the main developers of panoramic radiograph in dentistry.
+Sydney Blackman, himself the son of Polish immigrants, had been educated at the Grocers' Company School (later known as Hackney Downs School).

-Blackman attended Oundle School.
-When at Oundle he saw many damaged US bombers returning to RAF Polebrook and RAF Deenethorpe in Northamptonshire.
-Later he studied physics at Trinity College, Cambridge.
+His parents, Sydney and Lena Goodman, married in 1923 in Hackney.
+His sister Rita Mason (1925 – 25 March 2008) was a dental radiologist (oral and maxillofacial radiology), with her father at the Royal Dental Hospital, and she attended Henrietta Barnett School in Hampstead Garden Suburb.
+His father helped to found the British Society of Dental and Maxillo-facial Radiology.